 - Incoming 12 deg C (from the loft tank)

-- Outgoing: 28 deg C …that’s too cold so I think we should assume it was hot enough to compare and that it cooled quickly before they could take the temperature!
+- Outgoing: 28 deg C …that’s too cold so let’s just assume it was hot enough to compare.
+Perhaps it cooled quickly before they could take the temperature.

 - 5 Litres in 1m17s = 3.9 litres per minute.

 As I said, the shower at my in-laws is not a great shower ¯\_(ツ)_/¯